AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-42237-configurable-product-special-price-not-updated.md

 ---
-description: The MDVA-42237 patch fixes the issue where the configurable product's special price is not updated after changes in its subproduct price.
-This patch is available when the Quality Patches Tool (QPT) 1.1.11 is installed.
-The patch ID is MDVA-42237.
-Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.5.
+title: "MDVA-42237: Configurable product special price not updated"
 labels: QPT patches,Quality Patches Tool,Support Tools,Magento,Adobe Commerce,cloud infrastructure,on-premises,QPT 1.1.11,configurable product,GraphQL,2.4.2,2.4.2-p1,2.4.2-p2,2.4.3,2.4.3-p1
-title: 'MDVA-42237: Configurable product special price not updated'
 ---

-# MDVA-42237: Configurable product special price not updated

 The MDVA-42237 patch fixes the issue where the configurable product's special price is not updated after changes in its subproduct price.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.11 is installed.
 The patch ID is MDVA-42237.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.5.